yearninlearnin/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>
+For our first step, we need to create a resource group in Azure in which our VM will be installed into.
+Once the VM is running, I can make all the necessary installations to get osTicket installed.
+I'm using a VM build with Windows 10 and it is using a quad cores with 16GB of RAM which should be more than enough for this lab.
 <img src="https://i.imgur.com/BVyzUvS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-For our first step, we need to create a resource group in Azure in which our VM will be installed into.
-Once the VM is running, we can make all the necessary installations to get osTicket installed.
 </p>
 <br />